top of page

 7. Some providers will receive a health care stipend and other benefits such as a 401k, holiday and yearly bonuses, toll fees, gym memberships, stipends for enrichment classes, and other perks such as coffee cards and discounts to local businesses depending on where the family works.

-Guaranteed Hours - Pay // Guaranteed Hours is what nannies receive as a standard benefit, also known as Guaranteed Pay.
+GUARANTEED HOURS - PAY// Guaranteed Hours is what nannies receive as a standard benefit, also known as Guaranteed Pay.
 This means that the nanny would receive a minimum amount of pay for the hours they are contracted for each week– yes, this includes any overtime outlined in their contract.
-Any hour worked outside of the hours in their contract would be paid out additionally and is to be paid at their hourly rate, including overtime, if it applies.
+Any hour worked outside of the hours in their contract would be paid out additionally and is to be paid at their hourly rate, including overtime if it applies.
 Nannies, by law, are hourly employees and cannot be contracted as salary.
 Though they can receive Guaranteed Hours and Guaranteed Pay as a non-exempt salary employee, meaning that their pay is broken down to hourly and any additional hours are paid.

 Examples are at $25 per hour and time and a half at the rate of $37.50.